SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSContactAgent/GetMyBizCard.md

 so.topic: reference
 ---

+# NSContactEntity GetMyBizCard()

 Returns all data needed to display the logged on person's business card.
 That is company, person, and company interest data.

 **Returns:** NSContactEntity